CAMMA-public/cvs_annotator/README.md

 - Anatomical variation
 - Frame seen

+Additionally, you can also enter some free-text comment.

 The annotations are saved as `annotations.pickle` and `annotations.csv` located in the same folder as the application.
 The application uses only `annotations.pickle` file to load and display the data, while the `annotations.csv` file can be used to manually review the annotations in a text editor.

 ## Credits
-When referring to this software please cite the following publication:
+When using or referring to this software, please cite the following publication:

 *Mascagni P, Vardazaryan A, Alapatt D, Urade T, Emre T, Fiorillo C, Pessaux P, Mutter D, Marescaux J, Costamagna G, Dallemagne B, Padoy N. Artificial Intelligence for Surgical Safety, Annals of Surgery: November 16, 2020 - doi: 10.1097/SLA.0000000000004351*